How it's made

 Seeds matter

-Seeds.
 The start of life!
-Sounds a bit bombastic maybe.
-But it is what it is.
-For us it has been the start of a journey infused with curiosity.
-It’s the unknown what makes it so appealing.
-We’ve basically started challenging the obvious offering which led us to all kinds of institutes.
-It helped us to test and grow varieties that haven’t seen the light of day for decades or even centuries.
+Sounds a bit bombastic, maybe, but it’s true.
+For us, it has been the start of a journey fueled by curiosity.
+It’s the unknown that makes it so appealing.
+We basically started our journey with a search for the highest-quality seeds.
+A search that led us to all kinds of institutes.
+It enables us to test and grow varieties that hadn’t seen the light of day for decades, or even centuries.

 Farming principles